Nikkie de Jager: Personal life

-On 13 January 2020, De Jager uploaded a video to her YouTube channel, titled "I'm Coming Out", in which she came out as transgender and that she had been blackmailed by a still unnamed person who threatened to make her transgender status public.
-She underwent her transition as a teenager.
+On 13 January 2020, De Jager uploaded a YouTube video titled "I'm Coming Out", in which she publicly came out as transgender.
+She stated that she was being blackmailed by someone who threatened to expose this.
+She began her transition in her teenage years.

-De Jager got engaged to her fiancé, Dylan Drossaers, in August 2019.
+De Jager was engaged to Dylan Drossaers in August 2019.
 The two got married on 6 September 2022.

 On 8 August 2020, De Jager and Drossaers were robbed at gunpoint in their house in Uden.
 The Dutch police reported one other resident suffering superficial injuries.
 The police launched an investigation shortly after, and later stated that arrests were made during the investigation.

 Television

 In September 2017, De Jager was a participant in the Dutch game show The Big Escape.
 In January 2019, she participated in the nineteenth season of the popular Dutch reality game show Wie is de Mol?.
 She was eliminated from the competition in the third episode.
-In 2019, De Jager also appeared as a guest judge on BBC Three's version of Glow Up.
+In 2019, and again in 2024, De Jager also appeared as a guest judge on BBC Three's version of Glow Up.
 In September 2020, she returned to Wie is de Mol? for a special 20th anniversary season.
 She went on to become the winner of this season.

 After her coming-out video became popular in January 2020, De Jager was a guest on The Ellen DeGeneres Show, where she talked about her experience coming out as transgender.
 She later spoke out about her experience on the show while being interviewed on De Wereld Draait Door, stating that she was treated differently from other guests, and that the show's host, Ellen DeGeneres, was "cold and distant".